 It's an unfortunate set of circumstances then for those looking to play EA's games on the platform.
 While it's true that many Switch owners likely do own one of the other three main game platforms, Switch's portability and popularity make it a tough option to just outright ignore.
 This even extends to the EA games already available on the console.
 FIFA 19 was well known for being a noticeable downgrade from its other versions, especially where its visuals were concerned.
 Fe and Unravel 2, meanwhile, feel right at home on the Switch, surrounded by hundreds and hundreds of fellow indie titles from smaller developers.
 With EA's stance on the Switch, it's hard to imagine all of their curated indie titles making the leap over; a real shame.
 Since the decisions are coming from EA's higher brass, we probably won't see a change in this sort of thing in the near future.

 With that being said, The Sims' latest outing is available on plenty of other platforms.
 The Sims 4 can be played on PlayStation 4, Xbox One, Windows PC, and Mac OS devices.
 Since it released all the way back in 2014, fans have been eagerly awaiting news on a fifth installment.
 There are no signs of it yet, but if and when it does show up, don't get your hopes up for a Switch version just yet.
-You can check out the results of EA's first quarterly earnings on their website, if you're interested in all of the down-to-the-dirt details.
 Even if EA isn't bringing their games to the Switch, it certainly won't slow down other developers and publishers from loading up the eShop with their own games.
 The Switch is going strong, and hopefully, someday, EA chooses to give it some love.